More about: 10 Things to Do in Belem in Lisbon

 1. Take a guided tour

-Best tours of Belém
+Best tours of Belem

 Don't think that all tours of Belém are the same; there are different ways to explore the neighborhood.
 These are the most popular:

-- Guided walking tour of Belém - from $39
+- Guided walking tour of Belém - from $40

-- Tuk-tuk tour of the Belém area of Lisbon - from $93
+- Tuk-tuk tour of the Belém area of Lisbon - from $94

-- Segway tour of the Tagus River and Belém in Lisbon - from $83
+- Segway tour of the Tagus River and Belém in Lisbon - from $84

 2. Visit the masterpiece of Manueline architecture

 Whichever tour you choose, during your tour of Belém you will pass by the Jerónimos Monastery, a majestic religious building that dominates Praça do Império.
 Its history is linked to maritime exploration and the figure of Vasco da Gama.
-In 1497, the Portuguese navigator set sail from the port of Santa Maria de Belém, skirted the west coast of Africa, rounded the Cape of Good Hope and arrived in Calicut (India) on May 20, 1498.
-A year later, two boats returned to Portugal laden with spices.
+In 1497, the Portuguese navigator set sail from the port of Santa Maria de Belém, skirted the west coast of Africa, rounded the Cape of Good Hope, and arrived in Calicut (India) on May 20, 1498.
+A year later, two boats returned to Portugal loaded with spices.
 To celebrate this new trade route, King Manuel I decided to build a large church and commissioned the architect Diogo de Boitaca to design it.

 The first stop is the Church of Santa Maria de Belém, a Gothic temple with large columns and the tombs of four Portuguese monarchs, Luís de Camões, and Vasco da Gama.
-Another feature not to be missed is the two-story Manueline-style cloister.
+Another area not to be missed is the two-story Manueline-style cloister.
 Both floors are richly decorated with gargoyles, nautical symbols, medallions, tiles, and much more.
-From October to April, it is open from 10:00 a.m. to 5:00 p.m., while from May to September it closes at 6:30 p.m.
+From October to April, it is open from 10:00 a.m. to 5:00 p.m., while from May to September, it closes at 6:30 p.m.

 3. Discover the symbol of the city: the Belém Tower

-The Belém Tower is open Tuesday to Sunday from 10:00 a.m. to 5:30 p.m. (between October and April) or from 10:00 a.m. to 6:30 p.m. (between May and September).
+The Tower of Belém is open Tuesday to Sunday from 10:00 a.m. to 5:30 p.m. (between October and April) or from 10:00 a.m. to 6:30 p.m. (between May and September).

 4. Admire the monument commemorating Portuguese navigators